 Here is our declaration section.
 In the first three lines of this section we created our user-defined record datatype with the name my_rec.
-This user defined record datatype has only one field which is emp_sal.
+Furthermore, this user defined record datatype has only one field which is emp_sal.
 Emp_sal is an anchored datatype field which is designed over the salary column of the employees table.
 Because emp_sal is of anchored datatype thus it will automatically get assigned the datatype and the data width of the base column which in this case is salary.

 Right after that we declared our PL/SQL Strong Ref Cursor with the name “RefCur”.
 The return type of this strong ref cursor is “my_rec”.
 Followed by cursor declaration we created a cursor variable with the name cur_var.
-This variable is used for referring to the strong ref cursor ahead in the code.
+Additionally, this variable is used for referring to the strong ref cursor ahead in the code.